You just ran a marathon! Awesome. You trained for the last 2-4 months to run 26.2 miles and now that race day is behind you, what do you do?

 It did not go how you expected.
-You’ve finished and you’re sore, tired, rejected or worse: injured.
+The wheels fell off and you barely made it to the finish line.
+Hey, you finished, but that’s not all.
+You’re sore, tired, rejected or maybe even worse: injured.

 What to do: Take time completely off.
 No running, no exercising, NOTHING.
 Do this until the injury heals, you’re not tired or run down and you finish coming out of the hole you’re in.
 This could take anywhere from 1 week to 2+ months.